GroupJ-CS3202/CS3203-GroupJ-UnitTests/README.md

 2. (Optional) Use VS Code as the development and testing platform

 ## Testing
-test the unit via terminal
-- Note: make sure in the correct folder
+Step 1: Navigate to the correct folder in the terminal
-- Type: "npm test"  or "npx jest"
+Step 2: Run one of the following commands
+- npm test
+- npx jest

 ## (optional) Run the react-native web page
 Note: This is not required for the unit test assignment and may not be fully functional.
-Step 1:  make sure in the correct folder
+Step 1:  Make sure in the correct folder
-         go to \financial-tracker
+         Go to \financial-tracker
 Step 2:　Start the web page
-- type "npm start"
+- Type "npm start"
-- new page pop up (but it may not working now casue it is not the part of assignment) Step 3: Stops the React server completely
+- New page pop up (but it may not working now casue it is not the part of assignment) Step 3: Stops the React server completely
         Press Ctrl + C in the terminal